reactivepixel/inventoryManager/readme.md

 |---|---|:---:|
 | `order/find` | `POST` | Not Started |

-An order is retrieved when a JSON object that contains an `uuid` is sent to the endpoint.
+Returns a record of an individual Order by order_id.

 ##### Request